He spent 14 years in prison for murder. Now, he's the first person in California to be exonerated with the help of genetic genealogy - KTVZ

 “Ricky Davis was falsely accused, brought to trial, convicted and spent the last 15-some years in custody for a crime I can tell you in all confidence, he did not commit,”

 The Golden State Killer case opened the door for genetic genealogy.
-In this technique, the unidentified DNA is uploaded into a free, public online database called GEDMatch that has more than 1 million DNA profiles from people across the country.
+In the technique, unidentified DNA is uploaded into a public online database — GEDMatch in the GSK case — that has more than 1 million DNA profiles from people across the country.
 The website then produces a list of people who are related to the unidentified DNA, from immediate parents to fourth and fifth cousins.

 Genetic genealogists can then use obituaries, birth certificates, public documents and social media to try to build a family tree and identify possible suspects.